The Cresta Run 2023

-After many years of campaigning, Cresta has now been granted Category 2 Sport status, which is a considerable help to the sport and will help bring parity to the personal contributions of participants in Cresta and other ice sports.
-Sadly, the same year that this came about was the year of COVID-19, meaning that we will have to wait until 2021 to make the most of this new opportunity.
+The 2020/21 season was Cresta’s first year as a Category 2 Sport, which is a considerable help to the sport and is starting to help bring parity to the personal contributions of participants in Cresta and other ice sports.
+Due to the lack of a season last year due to COVID, this season has been the first in which we have been able to make the most of this new funding stream.
 We remain hugely grateful to the chairman and trustees of the UKAFWSA for their support in this long-running campaign, as well as the St Moritz Tobogganing Club for the leaps forward it has taken in the last few years.

-t has been a highly competitive season in all races on the Cresta and I must pass on our thanks to all of the Services’ very generous sponsors, for their continued support.
+It has been a highly competitive season in all races on the Cresta, and only a shame that the race day itself was marred by poor conditions; we will hope for hard and fast ice next season after two seasons of snowy inter-services races.
+I must pass on our thanks to all of the Services’ very generous sponsors, for their continued support.